ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 `sshd_set_idle_timeout`, `accounts_tmout`, `var_accounts_tmout=10_min` and
 `security_patches_uptodate`.
 The profile will not contain `systemd_target_multi_user` even if control `R2` is selected because that is listed under `related_rules`.

-The profile will be compiled to a canonical form.
+The profile will be compiled to a canonical form during the build.
+The compiled profiles are located in the `/build/${PRODUCT_ID}/profiles/` directory.

 Example of a compiled profile: